 - 3. Power failure illuminates when the main power supply is interrupted.
 In this case the audible alarm also sounds. - 4.
 Service mode illuminates when the controller is in service programming mode. - 5.
 Increase pushbutton used to increase setpoint values in programming mode and for various display functions. - 6.
-Door ajar illuminates when the freezer door is open longer than approximately 3 minutes (when the alarm is activated and the key switch is turned to the alarm position). - 7.
+Door ajar illuminates when the freezer door is open longer than the duration specified in the service parameters table; default is approximately 3 minutes (when the alarm is activated and the key switch is turned to the alarm position). - 7.
 Battery low illuminates when the backup battery is low (refer to Section 12.6). - 8.
 Decrease pushbutton used to decrease setpoint values in programming mode and for various display functions. - 9.
 Scan pushbutton used to change the main display and for various other functions. - 10.
 Audible alarm illuminates during warm and cold alarm conditions.